open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 the time of use.
 In this example, typical of statsd clients, existing code may not be structured with a convenient place to store new metric instruments.
-Where this becomes a burden, it is recommended to use the global meter factory to construct a static named `Meter`, to construct metric instruments.
+Where this becomes a burden, it is recommended to use the global meter factory to construct a static `Meter`, to construct metric instruments.

 The situation is similar for users of Prometheus clients, where